 Reducing greenhouse gas emissions and a statewide transition to clean energy are integral to preserving Colorado’s way of life and central to the mission of the Colorado Energy Office.
-Transitioning to clean energy protects the health of our communities and natural environment, provides access to lower-cost clean energy resources for rural and urban areas, increases investment and economic growth opportunities, and expands clean energy jobs.
+Transitioning to clean energy protects the health of our communities and natural environment, provides access to lower-cost clean energy resources, increases investment and economic growth opportunities, and expands clean energy jobs.

-To address Colorado’s two largest sources of emissions—the power sector and transportation—the state is working to transition to 100 percent clean electricity generation by 2040 and rapidly expand the electrification of vehicles.
+To address Colorado’s two largest sources of emissions—the power sector and transportation—the state is working to transition to 100% clean electricity generation by 2040 and rapidly expand vehicle electrification.
 In May 2019, Governor Polis unveiled the administration’s Roadmap to 100% Renewable Energy by 2040 and Bold Climate Action.
 The roadmap details directions, policies and actions Colorado is taking to ensure a clean energy future.

 The Colorado Department of Public Health and Environment is responsible for tracking greenhouse gas pollution in Colorado.

 - U.S. Energy Information Administration - Energy-Related CO2 Emission Data Tables

 - Future Extreme Heat in the Denver Metro Area - June 2017.
 Prepared for the City and County of Denver's Department of Environmental Health by the Rocky Mountain Climate Organization, this report details how climate change may lead to many more hotter days, with much higher temperatures, depending of future levels of heat-trapping emissions.

 - Future Climate Extremes in Boulder County and Future Climate Extremes in Larimer County - September 2016.
 These Rocky Mountain Climate Organization reports present detailed information on how the latest climate models indicate that future heat-trapping emissions could drive major increases in extreme heat and extreme storms in these populous counties in Colorado.